vlang/v/doc/docs.md

 }
 ```

-A type implements an interface by implementing its methods and/or fields.
+A type implements an interface by implementing its methods and fields.
 There is no explicit declaration of intent, no "implements" keyword.

 We can test the underlying type of an interface using dynamic cast operators: